Christián Jaroš: Playing career

 On 9 June 2022, Jaroš signed one-year contract with Avangard Omsk of the Kontinental Hockey League (KHL).
-In the 2022–23 season, Jaroš featured in 24 games from the blueline for Avangard, registering 3 goals and 9 points.
-On 23 December 2022, Jaroš was traded by Avangard Omsk to HC CSKA Moscow in exchange for Dmitri Alexeyev.
+In the 2022–23 season, Jaroš featured in 24 games from the blueline for Avangard Omsk, registering three goals and six assists.
+On 23 December, Jaroš was traded by Avangard Omsk to CSKA Moscow in exchange for Dmitri Alexeyev.
+He won the Gagarin Cup in 2023 with SKA Moscow, although missed the playoffs due to injury.
+In the off-season, Jaroš was announced to have left CSKA on 1 July 2023.
+On 19 October, his KHL rights were traded to Severstal Cherepovets.

+After a lone season with Severstal, Jaroš returned for a second stint with former club CSKA Moscow, in signing a one-year contract on 4 July 2024.
+In the 2024–25 season, Jaroš in a top four pairing role contributed with 2 goals and 12 points in 51 regular season games for CSKA.